Prajwal-ak-0/my_portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
 I am Prajwal A K, a passionate and dedicated student with expertise in MERN Stack, Nextjs, DSA in C++.
-Throughout my career, I have worked on diverse projects, honing my skills in Threejs, Open AI API's .
+Throughout my career, I have worked on diverse projects, honing my skills in Threejs, Open AI API's.

 ![Home Page](src/assets/HomePage.png)